x

 Award-winning investigative reporter David Hammer has been a professional journalist since 1997, joining the WWL-TV Eyewitness News team in New Orleans in 2012.

-Hammer has won five Emmys over the course of his career.
+Hammer also has won five Emmy Awards over the course of his career.

-He won in 2022 for his series "Losing Faith," which exposed a coverup of child molestation charges against a priest from New Orleans by the Archdiocese of Military Services.
+He won in 2022 for an earlier part of his "Losing Faith" series that exposed a coverup of child molestation, this time by the Archdiocese of Military Services.

-He was part of the Eyewitness Investigations team that won the 2016 Emmy for a series on slow police response times called "NOPD: Call Waiting."
+Hammer was also part of the WWL Investigations team that won the 2016 Emmy for a series on New Orleans' slowest-in-the-nation police response times called "NOPD: Call Waiting."

-The team also won the 2018 Associated Press Award for best documentary for their “Down the Drain” series on New Orleans’ drainage failures, the 2016 national Scripps Howard Foundation Award for “NOPD: Call Waiting.”
+The team also won the 2018 Associated Press Award for best documentary for “Down the Drain” on New Orleans’ drainage failures, as well as the 2016 national Scripps Howard Foundation Award for “NOPD: Call Waiting.”

 Hammer, a seventh-generation New Orleanian, came to WWL-TV after a 15-year career as a print and wire reporter, including almost six years at The Times-Picayune.
 He is proud of his New Orleans heritage and makes it his mission to help improve his community by holding area leaders accountable and exposing fraud and abuse.